Five ways you're unknowingly damaging your car

-If you let it run dry then the various parts will be starved of the lubrication they need and serious damage will follow.
+If you let it run dry, the various parts will be starved of lubrication and serious damage will follow.

 Similarly, putting in too much oil can also cause major problems.

-Fill it up too much and you run the risk of oil being pushed into places it has no right being or the engine becoming totally solid.
+Fill it up too much and you run the risk of oil being pushed into places it has no right being.

-Check your oil levels regularly as if you wait until the dashboard warning light comes on then it might already be too late.
+Check your oil levels regularly.
+If you wait until the dashboard warning light comes on then it might already be too late.

 Water and electrics don't mix

-If you leave your window or sunroof open in a downpour and water seeps into the various dials and switches you could be storing yourself up major problems for the future.
+If you leave your window or sunroof open in a downpour and water seeps into the dials and switches, you could be lining yourself up for a fall.

 This can be the case even if it initially seems to have dried out okay.